Pediatric Hypoglycemia Workup

 The plasma glucose concentration should ideally be measured with a laboratory-based glucose analyzer.
 If this is unavailable, home blood-glucose monitors may be used; however, their accuracy in the low range is questionable, and they have been shown to provide false-positive and false-negative results.

 Screening for hypoglycemia in the asymptomatic neonate is controversial.
-Studies suggest that screening is appropriate in infants of mothers who are diabetic, infants who are large or small for their gestational age, and infants who are premature.
+Studies suggest that screening is appropriate in infants of mothers with diabetes, infants who are large or small for their gestational age, and infants who are premature.
 Screening should begin within the first 2-3 hours of life and continue through the first 24 hours of life.

 Previous